Stop-Soldier-Suicide/Vet-Communication-Intervention/README.md

 | R Markdown Output | R Markdown output file including code and resulting restuls.  | [HTML](VetTix_GitHub.html) <br/> [PDF](VetTix_GitHub.pdf) |

 > In order to reporduce the results presented in the research article and [R Markdown Output File](VetTix_GitHub.pdf), download the [Deidentified Data](SSS_Poll_wVAQuestions.csv) and the [R Markdown Code](VetTix_GitHub.Rmd) into the same file location.
 Open the R Markdown file, and click the "Knit" button on the top panel.
 This will create an R Markdown Output file as presented here.
 Alternatively, the raw code is pasted below for your convenience, and can be pasted into any R platform.
+> The HTML file is searchable and viewer friendly, however when you click on the file like, you will need to download the file to view it.
+The preview displays HTML code rather than the code output by default.
-Please note that the figures produced in this code were combined and formatted using "BioRender".
+> Please note that the figures produced in this code were combined and formatted using "BioRender".
 No data was altered in the process.

 ## R Code for Analysis (raw code)